-- (1) Listed land uses must be consistent with definitions in Article VIIIChapter 20.130 (Development Coastal Zoning Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 (Design Review) rather than in the LCP and such design review requirements apply independent of, and in addition to, eoastal permit Coastal Development Permit requirements.
+- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions). - (2) Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements.